 Q: How can the virus be prevented?
 How can I protect myself?

 A: There is no vaccine for the virus yet, so all preventive measures should be focused on preventing mosquito bites.
 This means eliminating standing water and other mosquito breeding sites, as well as using mosquito screens in windows and using appropriate insect repellents when outdoors.
-Men who might be infected should use condoms to avoid infecting their sexual partners.
+People who might be infected should use condoms or abstain from sex to avoid infecting their partners.

 Q: How is Zika diagnosed?
 Are there tests available?

 A: The U.S. Food and Drug Administration (FDA) approved a test that is available to laboratories certified by the U.S. Centers for Disease Control and Prevention (CDC).
 The test looks for the antibodies that Zika causes the body to make, but it’s not 100 percent accurate.
 A positive test could mean the person was infected with a similar virus, and a negative test doesn’t necessarily mean the person didn’t have Zika—just that the antibody levels were too low for the test to detect.

 Q: What do pregnant women need to know about the virus?

 A: The Ministry of Health of Brazil discovered an association between being infected with Zika virus and an increase in cases of microcephaly in newborns in that county, with the risk greatest when the mother was infected during her first trimester.
 Microcephaly is a medical condition that results in a small head because the brain has stopped growing or is not developing properly.
 Because of the association between Zika virus infection and microcephaly, pregnant women should be especially careful to avoid mosquito bites, particularly during the first trimester.
 The CDC has advised pregnant women to avoid travel to endemic areas if possible.
 Because many women do not know they’re pregnant until near the end of the first trimester, women who could be pregnant should also consider taking precautions.